gromacs/gromacs/docs/user-guide/mdp-options.rst

       Use no periodic boundary conditions, ignore the box.
 To simulate without cut-offs, set all cut-offs and :mdp:`nstlist` to 0.
-For best performance without cut-offs on a single MPI rank, set :mdp:`nstlist` to zero and :mdp-value:`ns-type=simple`.
+For best performance without cut-offs on a single MPI rank, set :mdp:`nstlist` to zero.

    .. mdp-value:: xy

       Use periodic boundary conditions in x and y directions only.
-This works only with :mdp-value:`ns-type=grid` and can be used in combination with walls_.
+      This can be used in combination with walls_.
 Without walls or with only one wall the system size is infinite in the z direction.
       Therefore pressure coupling or Ewald summation methods can not be used.
 These disadvantages do not apply when two walls are used.

 .. mdp:: periodic-molecules